yamesjamess/p2-project-foodle/README.md

 ### Accessibility

 * [WebAIM - Contrast Checker:](https://webaim.org/resources/contrastchecker/) was utilised during the design process to determine if the colour scheme would work in terms of readability and accessibility.
-    * Since the colour scheme was selected by the client in order to represent their business, there was some issues with readability and accessibility.
-    * The colour #F4D455 was too light, so a darker shade #FFB30F was chosen instead.
-    * To make the text more readable, the colour #FFFFFF and #4D4D4D was used when appropriate.

 * [Am I Responsive:](https://ui.dev/amiresponsive) was utilised to check if the website is responsive across different viewports.